better-internet/radworks-grants/grants/README.md

 A: There will be a grace period of 2 months after the grants program's 6 month term is ended.
 After this, all grant program funds are returned to the Radicle Treasury.
 If work is last beyond this, the grantee will need to wait until the next grant's wave for payment, assuming they finish the work.

+*Q: Can I apply if I am working on a project that is not directly related to Radicle.
+It is more to do with the broader open source or web 3 ecosystem.*

+A: Yes, absolutely.
+We are interested in fund any work that gets more people involved with open source work and web3, whether it be through some tech tooling or education.